 Dogs are permitted on the trails in Franconia Notch State Park, but they aren’t allowed on the Flume Gorge or in campgrounds.

 Best State Parks in the Midwest

-America’s state parks are outdoor playgrounds for adventurous families.
+America’s state parks are outdoor playgrounds for adventure lovers.
 Whether you planning a hike, a camping trip, or just want to find a place to relax for the afternoon, there’s a beautiful state park with your name on it.

-Do you have a favorite state park?
+Do you have a favorite state park in the US?
 We’d love for you to share it with our readers in the comments below.